Power Tortillas And Other Things You Should Know About UnidosUS

 • Community Housing Resources of Arizona – Provides education and financial resources to home-buyers and owners.

-• Hispanic Women’s Corporation – Organizes the Annual Hispanic Women’s Corference as well as other leadership programs and provides student scholarships for future brujas.
+• Hispanic Women’s Corporation—This organization organizes the Annual Hispanic Women’s Conference and other leadership programs and provides student scholarships for future brujas.

-• Promise Arizona – Works to build immigrant and Latinx political power.
+• Promise Arizona – Works to build political power for immigrants and Latinx.

 • Valle del Sol – Have you heard of the Hispanic Leadership Institute?
 Yup, that’s them.
 They also offer programs around access to health care.